 International human rights treaties ratified by the Government of Indonesia, in particular the International Covenant on Civil and Political Rights, which guarantees the right to freedom of expression and opinion, bind on State and its agents, including law enforcement officials.
-Polri, TNI and BNN, as key actors in law enforcement in Indonesia, should respect the right to freedom of expression and opinion as a basic human right.
-They should be on the same side as human rights defenders who are exposing possible crime committed by law enforcement officials, as well as conduct thorough investigations of their respective institutions.
-The Government should ensure that the current on-going internal investigations done by Polri, TNI and BNN are transparent, accountable, and independent.
+Polri, TNI, and BNN, as key actors in law enforcement in Indonesia, should respect the right to freedom of expression and opinion as a basic human right.
+They should be on the same side as human rights defenders who are exposing possible crimes committed by law enforcement officials, as well as conducting thorough investigations of their respective institutions.
+The Government should ensure that the current ongoing internal investigations done by Polri, TNI, and BNN are transparent, accountable, and independent.

-We understand that Polri, TNI and BNN have currently put the complaints against Mr. Azhar on hold, awaiting the results of their internal investigations.
-However, what has conspired so far, and what might still follow, still constitute a further step in the shrinking of civic space and curtailing of the right to freedom of expression and opinion.
-The three law enforcement institutions can pull the “trigger” at any time to continue the criminalisation of human rights defenders, as well as shackling the space for criticising the Government or state officials.
+We understand that Polri, TNI, and BNN have currently put the complaints against Mr. Azhar on hold, awaiting the results of their internal investigations.
+However, what has conspired so far, and what might still follow, still constitutes a further step in the shrinking of civic space and curtailing of the right to freedom of expression and opinion.
+The three law enforcement institutions can pull the “trigger” at any time to continue the criminalization of human rights defenders, as well as shackling the space for criticizing the Government or state officials.

 Therefore, we would like to urge you, President Joko Widodo, to take the following steps:

-Request Polri, TNI, and BNN to withdraw the defamation complaints against Mr. Azhar, and ensure and maintain the transparency, accountability, and independency of the on-going internal investigations of Polri, TNI and BNN.
+Request Polri, TNI, and BNN to withdraw the defamation complaints against Mr. Azhar, and ensure and maintain the transparency, accountability, and independence of the ongoing internal investigations of Polri, TNI, and BNN.

-Ensure the strengthening of protection mechanism for witnesses and whistle-blowers as the pivotal parties in upholding the rule of law in Indonesia from any acts of retaliation, especially defamation charges.
+Ensure the strengthening of protection mechanisms for witnesses and whistle-blowers as the pivotal parties in upholding the rule of law in Indonesia from any acts of retaliation, especially defamation charges.

-Ensure the safety and protection of human rights defenders with regards to their legitimate human rights work in order to establish an enabling environment for the rule of law and human rights in Indonesia.
+Ensure the safety and protection of human rights defenders about their legitimate human rights work to establish an enabling environment for the rule of law and human rights in Indonesia.

 Thank you for your attention.
 Your commitment to the protection of human rights is highly appreciated.

-On behalf of the following member organisations of FORUM-ASIA:
+On behalf of the following member organizations of FORUM-ASIA: